Chapter 6: bad tidings about the Charles Eaton

 The sailors remained at Amboyna for two months.
 If they had to cool their heels in some distant port, there were a lot worse places than Amboyna.
 The Portuguese had selected it for their base in the Moluccas before the Dutch drove them out and it was the healthiest of the many trading centres in South-East Asia.
 The Dutch were on good terms with the British and gave the sailors a kind reception.
 The men said later that Captain Clunies of the Dutch brig Patriot took care of them.2

 Meanwhile, the Governor-General of India, Lord Bentinck, responding to an appeal from friends and relatives of the D’Oylys, sent a dispatch to Jean-Chretian Baud, the Governor-General of Batavia.
 Bentinck asked Baud to ‘exert his influence in furthering the discovery of certain persons, passengers and crew of the ship Charles Eaton, supposed to have survived the wreck of that vessel in Torres Straits’.3 The dispatch arrived in Batavia on 20 November 1835, prompting Baud to send a vessel to Tanimbar and its neightbours.
 Rumours about the presence of white men on Yamdena must have been circulating around the Moluccas for months.
-Baud was not to know that the five sailors had already been rescued and taken to faraway Amboyna, on the fringe of their far-flung empire.
+Baud was not to know that the five sailors had already been rescued and taken to Amboyna, on the fringe of his homeland’s far-flung empire.

 On 3 December, the Patriot arrived in the Batavia Roads and made her way up the crocodile-infested main canal.
 On both sides, Javanese and Chinese kampongs were visible among the trees.
 Augustus Prinsep, who visited the city in 1829, described Batavia as a ‘proverbially unhealthy colony’4 and the ‘stagnant depot of Dutch commerce.’5 He gives this description of the approach: